 Chase the Dragon is a drama about trauma, the ethics of care, and the uncomfortable question of whether good intentions are ever enough.

-The rights to Chase the Dragon have been optioned to an Indian-based Hindi language film company.
+The Hindi language rights to Chase the Dragon have been optioned to an India-based film company.

 Cory needs to pay for school and decides that taking his clothes off online is a perfectly reasonable way to do it.
 His best friend has objections — and other feelings, too.
 Maybe sex work wasn't such a great idea after all.
 Or maybe it was.
 It's complicated.